erin-yl/portfolio/README.md

-# Landing Page Project
+# Portfolio Website
-In this project, I will create a website using HTML and CSS based on an image example and style guide.
+In this project, I will create my portfolio website using HTML, CSS, and JavaScript.